 Eventually, I had to sell it as I reassigned to GA for the next leg of my Air Force career.
 I began building computers for friends, developing embroidery digitizing services for home-based businesses, and starting on eBay.
 I had a lot of fun trying new mediums.
 After all of that I decided that I wanted to get into websites and design work a bit more.

-After college I formed a company called U.S. Challenge Coins, LLC which is now defunct, but during my time I was featured in the Miami Herald, NBC Nightly News, The Washington Post, and many collectors publications for my work.
+After college I founded a company called U.S. Challenge Coins, LLC in 2007 which is now defunct, but during my time there I was featured in the Miami Herald, NBC Nightly News with Brain Williams, The Washington Post, and many collector publications for my work.
 I was the head of a global company doing incredible design work for the White House, U.S. Senate, Department Secretary’s, and many global corporations.

 I was at the prime of my career (or so I thought).
 I left the company to go live back in South Korea in January 2009.
-I stayed on for a couple years doing consulting and helping with their web developing until the company couldn’t remain open in 2012 due to issues within the company itself.
+I stayed on for a couple years doing consulting and helping with their web development until the company closed in 2012 due to issues within the company itself.
 That was one of the saddest parts of my career, but one I had to accept.
-I did everything I possibly could to save something I held so dear and created by myself and a copy of Adobe Illustrator.
-After the collapse, I endured mild depression for almost a year afterwards.
+I did everything I possibly could to save something I held so dear and created by myself with a copy of Adobe Illustrator.
+After the collapse, I endured a mild depression for almost a year.

 In 2013, I discovered the power of helping people out by using Concept Feedback to give my opinions and offer solutions to up and coming developers.
 I enjoyed it so much I decided in 2014 I would offer my services for the first time as a commercial asset.
 This is now the beginning of what I really want to do for the foreseeable future.
 I want to help people master social media, web projects, and more by applying my 15 years of experience to their development requirements.